icbat/tradesong/faq.md

 #### How much is it?
 Is it free?

 Alpha  builds will always be free.
-I'd like to move to storefronts such as Steam or IndieGameStand eventually, in which case that'll be re-evaluated.
+I'd like to move to store fronts such as Steam or IndieGameStand eventually, in which case that'll be re-evaluated.

 #### How do I get it?